GeorgeGabs/My-Cloud-Security-Journey/phase-1/03-cia-triad-framework.md

 **Everything in security flows from these three concepts.**

----

 ## C = CONFIDENTIALITY (Keeping Secrets)

 ### Definition
 Only authorized people can see or access data.

 ### Simple Analogy

-You have a diary with your secrets

-Only YOU should read it
+You have a diary with your secrets and only YOU should read it.
 If a stranger reads it:
 Confidentiality is BROKEN

-### Real-World Examples
+### Real World Examples

 **Broken Confidentiality:**
 - Hacker steals password